pytorch/torchchat/README.md

 ### The basics

 Use a small model like stories15M.pt to test the instructions in the following section.
+You must first have ExecuTorch installed before running this command, see the installation instructions in the sections [here](#installation-instructions).

+The environment variable MODEL_REPO should point to a directory with the `model.pth` file and `tokenizer.model` file.
+The command below will add the file "llama-fast.pte" to your MODEL_REPO directory.

 ```
-python et_export.py --checkpoint_path checkpoints/$MODEL_REPO/model.pth -d fp32 {-xnnpack|-coreml|--mps} --out-path ./${MODEL_REPO}.pte
+python et_export.py --checkpoint_path $MODEL_REPO/model.pth -d fp32 --xnnpack --out-path ${MODEL_REPO}
 ```

-We can now run this model with
+How do run is problematic -- I would love to run it with
 ```
 python generate.py --pte ./${MODEL_REPO}.pte --prompt "Hello my name is" --device cpu
 ```
 but *that requires xnnpack to work in python!*

 ### Making your models fit and execute fast!

 Next, we'll show you how to optimize your model for mobile execution.
 The basic model build for mobile surfaces two issues:
 Models quickly run out of memory and execution can be slow.
 In this section, we show you how to fit your models in the limited memory of a mobile device, and optimize execution speed -- both using quantization.
 This is the `llama-fast` repo after all!

 #### 8 bit integer quantization
 The simplest way to quantize is with int8 quantization, where each value is represented by an 8 bit integer, and a floating point scale:
 ```
 python et_export.py --checkpoint_path checkpoints/$MODEL_REPO/model.pth -d fp32 --quant int8 {-xnnpack|-coreml|--mps} --out-path ./${MODEL_REPO}_int8.pte
 ```